nseddon/Pewlett-Hackard-Analysis/README.md

 ![retiring_titles](https://user-images.githubusercontent.com/89038310/137605246-5b84ccb6-7c73-43bd-98b4-3b0ffd7ad72a.png)

 ### Analysis Finding 4:
+The company will have a significant loss of the workforce across all levels of employment.
+Determination of positions that can be filled via promotions will be critical to ensure company productivity.
+Additional query is recommended.

+### Analysis Finding 5:
 Employees eligible for promotion were determined using the following parameters:
 - Employee is currently employed.
 - Employee has been in their current position since January 1, 1998.